 Key Research Points and Theories

-Consider this: research indicates that low levels of hearing stimulation are associated with changes in brain structure.
+Consider this: that low levels of hearing stimulation are associated with changes in brain structure.
 Specifically, the volume of tissue in key sensory areas of the brain - such as the auditory cortex - is affected negatively when patients suffer from hearing loss.

 Studies have also shown that when a patient suffers from hearing loss, greater cognitive resources are used for auditory perceptual processing (i.e. to understand sound).
 But this is done to the detriment of other cognitive processes, such as working memory.